Jannify/Nitrox/README.md

 ### What is the current status?
 The mod is in the very early stages of development; however, a solid foundation has been laid for the community to iterate on.
-The following milestones have been completed:rt
+The following milestones have been completed:rt23

 * Client / Server Communication
 * Player movement